Explanations and instructions of all things Writing.Com.

 How to Create a Forum

-While everyone can post in a message forum that is accessible to him or her, only Basic Members and above may create their own.
-Before setting up your forum, be sure to have a definite plan on what it's going to be used for and how it's going to be used.
-If you hope to get a lot of attention or members interested in what you have to say, then self-promotion by visiting other similar forums or joining groups with like-minded individuals is the way to go.1 For complete information on how to set up your own forum, please see: "Create/Edit a Message Forum" .1
+While any member can post in a message forum that is accessible to him or her and that doesn't limit posting, only Basic Members and above may create their own message forums.
+Before setting up your forum, be sure to have a definite plan for what it's going to be used for and how it's going to be used.
+If you hope to get a lot of attention from members interested in what you have to say, please see "Gaining Exposure For Your Items" for allowed methods of promoting your item.
+For complete information on how to set up your own forum, please see: "Create/Edit a Message Forum" .1